How To Improve UX Using Micro-Interactions

 Here’s a few examples of search components to reinforce this point:

-In-store searches are great if they’re returning relevant results.
+In-store searches are great if they’re returning relevant search results.
 The experience becomes frustrating for users when they enter a keyword that doesn’t bring any results.

 There isn’t a way to solve this problem completely.
 However, providing auto-suggestions while the user types is a really effective way of helping them figure out where their query is going wrong.